pascalvanderheiden/ais-apim-odata-reactjs/README.md

 azd pipeline config
 ```

-In addition to the azd secrets, you will also need to set the following Github secrets:
+In addition to the azd secrets, you will also need to set the following secrets in GitHub or ADO:
 * SAP_ENDPOINT (variable)
 * SAP_APIKEY (secret)

-You can updated the secrets here: https://github.com/<your-GH-account>/<your-repo>/secrets/actions.
+You can update the GitHub secrets here: https://github.com/<your-GH-account>/<your-repo>/secrets/actions.

-If you're not sure which values you've used for the secrets, you can run `azd env get-values` to see all the secrets/variables.
+If you're not sure which values you've used for the secrets, you can run `azd env get-values` to see all the secrets/variables you've used locally.

 ## Monitoring